-The claim about length is due to the fact that $w_1\cup w_2 \subsetneq J$. \end{proof} \begin{definition} Call a pattern \emph{essential} if no nested intervals define a $V$-trivial arc. \end{definition} \begin{corollary} Any maximal length sequence of wave exchanges starting with a pattern $\mathcal{I}$ has finite length, and terminates in an essential pattern. \end{corollary} \begin{proof} The claim about finite length of wave exchange sequences follows since by the previous lemma each wave exchange strictly decreases the length of the pattern.
-Suppose that a pattern does not admit a wave exchange.
-Then by Lemma~\ref{lem:structure-wings}, no nested pair of intervals defines a $V$-trivial arc, as otherwise there would be a pair defining a wave, and hence the pattern would admit another wave exchange. \end{proof} \begin{lemma} Suppose that $\mathcal{I}$ is a pattern for some cut system $C$, and suppose that $I\subsetneq J$ are directly nested active intervals whose wings $w_1, w_2$ are waves.
+The claim about length is due to the fact that $w_1\cup w_2 \subsetneq J$. \end{proof} \begin{definition} Call a pattern \emph{essential} if no nested intervals have wings which are $V$-trivial arcs. \end{definition} \begin{corollary} Any pattern $\mathcal{I}$ admits a finite sequence of waves exchanges terminating in an essential pattern. \end{corollary} \begin{proof} Since by the previous lemma each wave exchange strictly decreases the length of the pattern, any sequence of wave exchanges starting in $\mathcal{I}$ is finite, and terminates in a pattern $\mathcal{I}'$ which does not admit any wave exchanges.
+Then by Lemma~\ref{lem:structure-wings}, no nested pair of intervals of $\mathcal{I}'$ has a wing which defines a $V$-trivial arc, as otherwise there would be a pair defining a wave, and hence the pattern would admit another wave exchange.
+Hence, $\mathcal{I}'$ is essential as claimed. \end{proof} \begin{lemma} Suppose that $\mathcal{I}$ is a pattern for some cut system $C$, and suppose that $I\subsetneq J$ are directly nested active intervals whose wings $w_1, w_2$ are waves.
 Suppose further that $C'$ is disjoint from $C$ and that $\mathcal{I}'$ is a compatible pattern.